In this section

 Gender Health Clinic

 We hope to work with you to develop the best and safest care plan for your child.
-The timelines for care delivery will be thoughtfully based on your child's heath care needs, your understanding of treatment, and goals for transition.
-Our criteria for hormone therapy is informed by the WPATH (World Professional Association for Transgender Health), Endocrine Society, and American Psychological Association guidelines.
+The timelines for care delivery will be thoughtfully based on your child's healthcare needs, your understanding of treatment, and goals.
+Our care plans are informed by the WPATH (World Professional Association for Transgender Health), Endocrine Society, and American Psychological Association guidelines.
 Our primary goal for the first visit to our clinic is to provide information and child specific guidelines.
 It is important to know that gender-affirming hormones (i.e., testosterone or estrogen) will not be prescribed or administered at your child's first visit to our clinic.
 Please communicate this with your child in advance of the appointment.

-To schedule an appointment in the Gender Health Clinic at Children's Wisconsin, we request you first complete our Pediatric and Adolescent Gender Health History intake form.
+If your child is 16 years old or younger and would like to schedule an appointment in the Gender Health Clinic at Children's Wisconsin, we request you first complete our gender health history form.
 This will help us make sure your appointment is scheduled in the timeliest and most appropriate manner.
 You may download the form from the link.
 Alternately, you may call our Endocrinology office at (414)266-6750, option 5, to ask that we mail or e-mail it to you.

 Please return the form to us via mail or fax.